 Principles of co-operation

-- Transparency: EIGE’s cooperation with EU candidate and potential candidates is transparent and inclusive.
+- Transparency: EIGE’s cooperation with EU candidate countries and potential candidates is transparent and inclusive.
 EIGE shares information through its regular communication channels.

-- Country driven approach: The initiative for cooperation must come from the EU candidate or potential candidates with strong political commitment.
+- Country driven approach: The initiative for cooperation must come from the EU candidate countries or potential candidates with strong political commitment.
 For example, EIGE may support those that have expressed interest in developing a national Gender Equality Index.

 - Expertise: EIGE provides expert support, such as knowledge on data collection on gender-based violence.

 We have identified several ways to bring gender equality forward in the region of the Western Balkans and Turkey and to make use of the work done for the EU Member States.
 Here are a few examples of how we work: